CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 ## Binary format

-The AMD OpenCL binaries contains constant global data, the device and compilation informations and embedded kernel binaries.
+The AMD OpenCL binaries contain constant global data, the device and compilation informations and embedded kernel binaries.
 Kernel binaries are inside `.text` section.
 Program code are separate for each kernel and no shared machine code between kernels.
 Each kernel binary has the metadata string, ATI CAL notes and program code.